 Academic Texas Core Curriculum

 The Texas Common Course Numbers (TCCN) are provided for guidance.
-Information is available online; click on ACGM (The Lower-Division Academic Course Guide Manual of the THECB Community and Technical Colleges Division).
+Information is available online; searches can be conducted by school or course.
 Applicants are encouraged to contact the Office of the University Registrar or the respective school/program office to inquire about other courses that may satisfy Core Curriculum requirements.

-College Level Examination Program (CLEP) credit may be accepted for core curriculum requirements.
+College Level Examination Program (CLEP) or Advanced Placement (AP) credit may be accepted for core curriculum requirements.
 The maximum number of hours accepted for CLEP shall be established by the respective school/program.
 More information is available in the Policy on Awarding Academic Credit, Transfers and Substitutions in this Catalog.

 Timeline to Complete the Texas Core Curriculum